Shivvvvvvvvv/POC/README.md

 3. Polly

 ## Instructions
 After downloading the code from this repository, launch Visual Studio 2022, restore all of the packages, and execute the code.
-Users can execute and test directly from their browser because swa is configured in the code.
+Users can execute and test directly from their browser because swagger is configured in the code.

 Components Used
 Rate Limiting: